 A modem or a modulator-demodulator is a device that converts the waves coming from telephones and cables and then processes them into the computer.
 The PC has digital information and telephones usually send analog waves.
 The modems function is receiving and converting these waves, creating communication.

-FireWire is a type of device that can transfer information between all sorts of digital devices, including audio and video equipments and it is also easy to use.
+FireWire is a type of device that can transfer information between all sorts of digital devices, including audio and video equipment and it is also easy to use.
 It can be plugged or unplugged while the power is on and the PC will respond to it automatically.
 Installing the driver means that the PC and FireWire can start working and sharing information immediately.

 One billion cycles per second.

 Firstly, you would need the wireless adapters for each device on a wireless network.
 Lap-tops nowadays have in-built wireless adapters, but if you happen to have an outdated one, be sure to get wireless adapters first.
 Then, wireless routers are needed to set up a full and all-wireless network.
 You also need access points to spread the network.
-Access points are usually set-up after the routers have been installed.
+Access points are usually set up after the routers have been installed.
 This is how you allow the network to grow.
 Then, the access points and the wireless routers all get channeled through the wireless antenna which puts out a strong radio signal.
-In the end, a wireless repeater to expand the range on your wireless for users who can’t get signal is the last you should do.
+In the end, a wireless repeater to expand the range on your wireless for users who can’t get the signal is the last you should do.

 If RAM is random-access memory, DRAM is Dynamic random-access memory.
 What does that mean?
-It means that it stores every BIT of a data from the PC in one circuit.
+It means that it stores every BIT of data from the PC in one circuit.
 DRAM shifts between two states, being charged or discharged so its value is either 0 or 1.

 Yes, DRAM is a valuable thing to upgrade when thinking about boosting your system performance.
-The fact is, it does not upgrade your CPU in terms of faster response, but on the other hand, it reduces the time the CPU waits for information from the hard-drive.
+The fact is, it does not upgrade your CPU in terms of faster response, but on the other hand, it reduces the time the CPU waits for information from the hard drive.

 It will optimize your PC and help you maintain your data more effectively.
-Having all the data on only one partition can be of great risk if for example your Windows crashes for good.
-Always separate the back-up files and all the other things on different partitions.
+Having all the data on only one partition can be of great risk if for example, your Windows crashes for good.
+Always separate the backup files and all the other things on different partitions.
 Even try to put a boot-up OS version on one partition.
 It will help immensely.

 One thousand bytes.

 An IP address is your personal data identifier.
-All the computers that are on the web, communicate through IP addresses as to faster identify the specified and wanted computer and then transfer data to it.
+All the computers that are on the web, communicate through IP addresses as to faster identify the specified and wanted a computer and then transfer data to it.
 IP addresses are vital for one network to function.
 Picture it as a spider’s web with all the little dots in-between the web.
 Those dots are the IP address, the unique identifiers on every location, on every computer on the web.

 A gateway is a method of connecting two different networks with different protocols, making an internetworking connection.
 Internetworking explains the act of communication between the two networks.
 The gateways are usually set up on the “end” or “edge” of the network and their function is not just to set up communication with another network, but to protect the network as well.
 That is why the gateways also come with firewalls.
 Simply like connecting several computers in a local network with a router (which in that case serves as a gateway).
 They operate on any level in OSI.

 OSI model is short for Open System Interconnection and is the ISO standard for networking across the World Wide Web.
 OSI model sets up a network limit (framework) to attach protocols in seven different layers.
 Starting at one station, all the way down to the bottom of the chain.
-Known OSI models are for example the X400 or the X500 and some of them are still very popular like the one for e-mail and directory.
+Known OSI models are for example the X400 or the X500 and some of them are still very popular as the ones for e-mail and directory.
 Older OSI models now serve as a teaching or a practice method for all the protocols that need to be implemented.

 Both the hub and a switch are network components that connect electronic devices in two different ways.
-They both create network traffic, but the respond to it differently.
+They both create network traffic, but they respond to it differently.
 The hub (or also called the receiver) is a device that after receiving all the information, puts out a repetition signal and sends it to all the other devices.
 The negative thing about this is that it can cause unnecessary traffic your way.
 Having a switch is good for better control of traffic.
 It collects packages from all the address information and sends it out to the given specific port.
-It is more manageable and better for bigger network.
+It is more manageable and better for a bigger network.
 Hubs are used for smaller networks.

 DNS stands for Domain Name Servers and it is a list of all the domains and then gets translated into IP addresses.